raphaelmansuy/datacamp/scikit-learn/01-course.md

 ### Regression

-In a regression problem the target value to predict is a continuous value.
+In a regression problem, the target value to predict is a continuous value.

 ```Python
 # importing the libraries